 If an F-1 student does not take enough units in any term without prior authorization from the DSO, the form I-20 will be terminated.
-ONLY the DSO can provide this authorization.
-It is not enough to discuss this with the academic chair, the registrar, another staff member, or another student.
+This authorization can only be provided by the DSO.
+No other department has the authority to approve part time enrollment.
+It is not enough to discuss this with another student or with a teacher, the academic chair, the registrar, or any other staff member.